zachmiland11/cloud-run-mcp/README.md

 Deploy from agent SDKs, like the [Google Gen AI SDK](https://ai.google.dev/gemini-api/docs/function-calling?example=meeting#use_model_context_protocol_mcp) or [Agent Development Kit](https://google.github.io/adk-docs/tools/mcp-tools/).

+> [!NOTE]
+> This is the repository of an MCP server to deploy code to Cloud Run, to learn how to **host** MCP servers on Cloud Run, [visit the Cloud Run documentation](https://cloud.devsite.corp.google.com/run/docs/host-mcp-servers).

 ## Tools

 - `deploy-file-contents`: Deploys files to Cloud Run by providing their contents directly.